Happy National Bagel Day!!!

 Shape the bagels.
-For a video on how to shape bagels, see my Bagel Making video saved on my Instagram profile or in my Sourdough Everything Bagel recipe post.
+For a video on how to shape bagels, see my Bagel Making video saved on my Instagram profile or in my Bagels recipe post.
 Cover in plastic wrap and pop them into the refrigerator.

 5. Refrigerate overnight